Card At Any Number by Mike Rose, Peter Nardi, Nikolas Mavresis, Martin Peirce, and Jay Sankey

 Cons

-Some methods may require practice to master
+Advanced sleight-based methods need significant practice to master

 Effect